 Facing these challenges, Oregon residents work to stabilize their financial lives.
 Financial capability is the capacity, based on knowledge, skills, and access, to manage financial resources effectively.
-While not a substitute for raising Oregonians' income, improving housing affordability, advancing a just tax system, and building more accessible financial systems, research has found that families with savings and financial capability will be more financially resilient than those without.54 increase their use of automatic saving and are better able to balance expenses with income, compared to those just opening an IDA.
+While not a substitute for raising Oregonians' income, improving housing affordability, advancing a just tax system, and building more accessible financial systems, research has found that families with savings and financial capability will be more financially resilient than those without.54

+After completing their IDA, most survey respondents write about the lasting positive changes their IDA experience has brought to their financial habits and understanding.
+IDA completers increase their use of automatic saving and are better able to balance expenses with income, compared to those just opening an IDA.
 Using standardized measures of financial health, survey results show that IDA savers see improvements to their savings and credit that hold in the year following their IDA completion.
 IDA completers perform on these measures at rates that exceed national rates, leaving them better positioned to weather future financial challenges.